-On the other hand, there are those who argue that, eventually, the economic damage from lockdown will become irrevocable as the unemployment rate remains high and industries continue to collapse.
-Indeed, according to the OEDC, the UK economy was hit the worst in the world from April to June.
+On the other hand, some argue that, eventually, the economic damage from lockdown will become irrevocable as the unemployment rate remains high and industries continue to collapse.
+According to the OEDC, the UK economy was hit the worst in the world from April to June.
 However, of course, it would be undesirable for an uncontrolled social end of the pandemic to occur before it could be medically contained and the death toll curbed.

 “we can’t allow politics to interfere with the vaccine in any way”

 Of course, overcoming these challenges and developing a successful vaccine will take time.
 Leading experts are working hard to produce a vaccine before this crisis gets out of control while making sure that the cure will not contribute to more destruction itself.
-What we know for certain is that there will be no overnight quelling of COVID-19, as much as we all want that.
+What we know is that there will be no overnight quelling of COVID-19—as much as we want that.

 So, let’s be optimistic but cautiously optimistic.
-Right now, the best way to contain the spread of the disease will be to continue using a contact tracing system, washing hands, getting tested if needed, and following the government’s advice on social distancing and face masks.
-By following the rules, we can work together to achieve a safe, smooth, return to normalcy.
+At the moment, the best way to contain the spread of the disease will be to continue using a contact tracing system, washing hands, getting tested if needed, and following the government’s advice on social distancing and face masks.
+By following the rules, we can work together to achieve a safe, smooth return to normalcy.

 This article is in our Opinions section.
 As such the views within are those of the contributor and do not represent an editorial stance.